joinpursuit/AC_4_Web/units/html/lessons/dom_1/dom1_update.md

    debugger
 ```

-Debugger is an extremely powerful tool that we will use **ALOT** throughout this course.
+Debugger is an extremely powerful tool that we will use **A LOT** throughout this course.
 Start using it now so you can get comfortable with it.
 In order for debugger to work it must be placed on it's own line anywhere inside your JS, and you must have your browsers console open.
 The code will _stop_ at the debugger and allow you further investigate your code at that exact point in time.

 Refresh your _test_ page with the console open.

-Inside the console you can take a look at your declared vairable `first`.
+Inside the console you can take a look at your declared variable `first`.
 If you'd like to see the available methods that you can call on `first`, type in a `.` directly after first.
 The console will show you the auto complete options.
 Try out `first.innerText`.

 ### The Element Object